 First, you’re going to slice up your apples.
 For a soft, tender apple filling, slice your apples thinly to ensure they cook right through.
 You can use a mandolin to get them perfectly thin.
 They become so tender and soft, melting in your mouth.

 For a slightly crunchier filling, slice them thicker.

 Once you’ve mixed your crumble together, sprinkle it over your apple filling and bake until the topping golden and crispy!
 Underneath the cookie crumble, that apple pie filling will be bubbling in its delicious syrup.

-HOW DO YOU MAKE CRISPY APPLE CRUMBLE TOPPING?
+HOW DO YOU MAKE APPLE CRISP TOPPING?